denosawr/dancing-in-the-dark/dancing in the dark.md

 There are no strangers in Newbor.

-But there are no yellow eyes in Newbor either.
+But nor are there any yellow eyes.